nicklafarge/OrPytal/README.md

 # OrPytal

 OrPytal is an Python package for orbital mechanics.
-It began as a pet project to find a way to easily create two-body orbits and states, without needt of parameters.
+It began as a pet project to find a way to easily create two-body orbits and states, without needing a particular set of parameters.
 For example, what if you wanted to know what an orbit would look like with a particular radius of apoapsis and specific energy?
 How about semilatus rectum and eccentricity?
 OrPytal makes these problems trivial and syntactically easy.

+Very incomplete documentation can be found [here](https://orpytal.readme.io/)

 ## A quick example